 Prerequisites for PSW Program:

-- have completed ENG3C (English 11 College) with at least 60% OR are currently in ENG3C with midterm at least 60% OR successful completion of CALC Assessment
+have completed ENG3C (English 11 College) OR are currently in ENG3C OR successful completion of CALC Assessment

-- Documents needed to attend the information session: Citizenship, PR Card or Refugee Status + Study Permit Health card, Most recent transcript and Proof of address.
+Documents needed to attend the information session: Citizenship, PR Card or Refugee Status + Study Permit or proof of application for a study permit.
+Health card, Most recent transcript and Proof of address.

 As a Personal Support Worker, you may work in a variety of healthcare settings:

 - homes for older adults